shajayb/alice_viewer_2017/ALICE_PLATFORM/src/Eigen/unsupported/Eigen/CXX11/src/Tensor/README.md

 Scalar values are often represented by tensors of size 1 and rank 1.
 It would be more logical and user friendly to use tensors of rank 0 instead.
-For example Tensor<T, N>::maximum() currently returns a Tensor<T, 1>.
+For example Tensor&lt;T, N&gt;::maximum() currently returns a Tensor&lt;T, 1&gt;.
 Similarly, the inner product of 2 1d tensors (through contractions) returns a 1d tensor.
 In the future these operations might be updated to return 0d tensors instead.

 ## Limitations

 * The number of tensor dimensions is currently limited to 250 when using a compiler that supports cxx11.
 It is limited to only 5 for older compilers.
 * The IndexList class requires a cxx11 compliant compiler.
 You can use an array of indices instead if you don't have access to a modern compiler.
+* TensorVarDims are only partially supported
 * On GPUs only floating point values are properly tested and optimized for.
 * Complex and integer values are known to be broken on GPUs.
 If you try to use them you'll most likely end up triggering a static assertion failure such as EIGEN_STATIC_ASSERT(packetSize > 1, YOU_MADE_A_PROGRAMMING_MISTAKE)